Specifying Text Editor Settings

 To define the default file encoding, select Tools > Options > Text Editor > Behavior, and then select a suitable option in Default encoding.

 Qt 5 and Qt 6 require UTF-8 encoded source files, and therefore the default encoding is set to UTF-8.
 Detecting the correct encoding is tricky, so Qt Creator will not try to do so.
 Instead, it displays the following error message when you try to edit a file that is not UTF-8 encoded: Error: Could not decode "filename" with "UTF-8"-encoding.
 Editing not possible.

-To resolve the issue, use a file conversion tool such as Recode to convert the file encoding to UTF-8 when developing Qt 5 applications.
+To resolve the issue, use a file conversion tool to convert the file encoding to UTF-8 when developing Qt 5 applications.
 Otherwise, conversion of string constants to QStrings might not work as expected.

 If you develop only Qt 4 applications or other than Qt applications, you can set other encoding options as the default encoding.
 Select the System option to use the file encoding used by your system.